ppeble/emissary-ingress.dev/content/en/docs/3.9/topics/install/upgrade/helm/emissary-3.8/emissary-3.X.md

-import Alert from '@material-ui/lab/Alert';

-# Upgrade Emissary 3.8.Z (Helm)
+---
+title: 3.8.x to latest 3.x
+---

 <Alert severity="info">
-  This guide covers migrating from Emissary 3.8.Z to Emissary $version$.
+  This guide covers migrating from Emissary 3.8.Z to Emissary 3.9.
 If this is not your <b>exact</b> situation, see the <a href="../../../../migration-matrix">migration matrix</a>.
 </Alert>

 <Alert severity="warning">
   This guide is written for upgrading an installation originally made using Helm.
-  If you did not install with Helm, see the <a href="../../../yaml/emissary-3.8/emissary-3.X">YAML-based upgrade instructions</a>.
+  If you did not install with Helm, see the <a href="../../../yaml/emissary-3.9/emissary-3.X">YAML-based upgrade instructions</a>.
 </Alert>

-Since Emissary's configuration is entirely stored in Kubernetes resources, upgrading between minor versions is straightforward.
+Since Emissary's configuration is entirely stored in Kubernetes resources, upgrading between minor versions is straightforward9

 ### Resources to check before migrating to $version$.